 - a.
-Staffed by Safety & Risk Management Officer; - b.
-Collects, evaluates, and analyzes all event information. - c.
-Provides and distributes accurate, updated status incident reports to EOC. - d.
-Maintains status of resources. - e.
-Receives and maintains updated status from EOC staff regarding all field operations, damage assessment information, numbers of people injured, sheltered, and evacuated. - f.
-Maintains updated information about external events, including weather information that may affect field operations. - g.
-Posts all incident information on maps and status boards for situation status in the EOC. - h.
-Identifies inaccuracies and inconsistencies in reports and clarifies miscommunications. - i.
-Prepares incident action plans. - j.
-Develops alternate strategies as needed.
+Staffed by the Manger of Facilities, Safety, & Support Services; - b.
+Collects, evaluates, and analyzes all event information; - c.
+Provides and distributes accurate, updated status incident reports to EOC; - d.
+Maintains status of resources;

-- k.
-Brings in additional personnel as needed. - 1.
-Maintains all logs, reports, messages, and any other documents you used and received during the emergency. - m.
+- e.
+Receives and maintains updated status from EOC staff regarding all field operations, damage assessment information, numbers of people injured, sheltered, and evacuated; - f.
+Maintains updated information about external events, including weather information that may affect field operations; - g.
+Posts all incident information on maps and status boards for situation status in the EOC; - h.
+Identifies inaccuracies and inconsistencies in reports and clarifies miscommunications; - i.
+Prepares incident action plans; - j.
+Develops alternate strategies as needed; - k.
+Brings in additional personnel as needed; - 1.
+Maintains all logs, reports, messages, and any other documents you used and received during the emergency; and - m.
 Provides documentation to the EOC Director for post event After Action Review.